 The control signal is formed by means of a signal from one or several control points.
 In the second case, the signals undergo constant arithmetic averaging or other processing specified in applicable standards and technical documentation.

 In the course of standards and technical documentation development, the test methods should be based on the stages listed below.
 The test stages should be performed sequentially for one axis and then for the remaining axes.
 For the samples that will be used with shock absorbers but are tested without them, special measures should be taken – if it is necessary, the required vibration amplitude control can be implemented with shaker system maximum force limitation.

 - evaluation of sample response to vibration impact;

 - vibrational impact.

-Normally the research of sample response to vibrational impact in the required range should be performed throughout all the swing cycle under the same conditions that during delay time, but the vibration amplitude and sweep speed can be decreased if compared to the nominal values if it is necessary to determine the sample response to vibrational impacts more accurately.
+Normally the research of sample response to vibrational impact in the required range should be performed throughout all the swing cycle under the same conditions that during delay time, but the vibration amplitude and sweep speed can be decreased (if compared to the nominal values) if it is necessary to determine the sample response to vibrational impacts more accurately.
 One should avoid excessive vibration impact time increase.
-In the applicable standards and technical documentation there should be specified the necessity of sample operation in the the course of tests for vibration impact response.
+In the applicable standards and technical documentation, there should be specified the necessity of sample operation in the course of tests for vibration impact response.
 At this stage the sample is tested in order to reveal the critical frequencies that cause:

 - mechanical resonance and accompanied processes like rattling.

-Sample response as well as all the frequency and amplitude values that cause similar processes should be registered.
+The tested specimen response, as well as all the frequency and amplitude values that cause similar processes, should be registered.

 There are two methods of sample vibrational impact testing: